zerynth/docs/docs/conceptualmodel/Conceptual Model.md

 IOT Device Management and Data collection is provided in Zerynth thanks to the **[Zerynth Device Manager](https://www.zerynth.com/zdm/)**.
 ZDM is a data and device management system that allows to easily connect IOT devices to a cloud allowing an easy and intuitive management and aggregation of the data and a seamless management of IOT devices updates and security.
 ZDM is one of the few device managers available on the market that can be installed on premises on request.
-ZDM collects and stores your IOT data while also allowing a seamless forwarding of any other cloud (Azure, AWS, IBM, Google IOT) or backend service via Webhook or REST API.
+ZDM collects and stores your IOT data while also allowing a seamless forward to any other cloud (Azure, AWS, IBM, Google IOT) or backend service via Webhook or REST API.

 <p style="text-align: left;"><img src="https://raw.githubusercontent.com/zerynth/docs/test/docs/images/zdm-docs-image.png"></p>